Columbia Technology Ventures

 • Post-operative sealant following pulmonary surgery

-• Sealant for other soft, moist and flexible tissues such as the alimentary canal or skin burns
+• Sealant for other soft, flexible tissues such as the alimentary canal or skin burns

 • Sealant to be applied over sutures or staple sites